-Titans wrap season by beating AFC South champ Texans 24-17
+Texans have QB questions again after 24-17 loss to Titans

 The Titans (9-7) also ended a five-game skid to the two-time AFC South champs, who had beaten Tennessee eight of the previous nine games in this series.
 With their six-win improvement from going 3-13 in 2015, the Titans matched the biggest one-year turnaround in franchise history, previously set in 1967 and 1974.

 Matt Cassel also threw for a touchdown in his first start this season in place of an injured Marcus Mariota, and Derrick Henry ran for a TD.
-Rishard Matthews caught nine passes for 114 yards, and Pro Bowl lineman Jurrell Casey had two of Tennessee's four sacks.

 The Texans had little at stake except sweeping the AFC South for the first time in franchise history.
 They deactivated six starters before kickoff and had just one starter in on defense by midway through the third quarter.
 Undrafted rookie Joel Heath had two of the Texans' four sacks.